karjamatti/Copula-GARCH/README.md

 In order to yield accurate condtional forecasts, the return data should be updated daily.
 (Ironically enough, this is not the case for me, since I do not have access to the original data source any longer...)

-When/if updating data this, please remember to keep in mind:
+When/if updating data, please remember to keep in mind:

 	- Dates should be in YYYY-MM-DD format
 	- Commas separate vector elements